reinhart1010/reinhart1010.github.io/_posts/2021/2021-02-18-reinhart1010-rebranding-exploration-the-cursor.md

 ![image](https://user-images.githubusercontent.com/17312341/107154315-ead03a00-69a4-11eb-8395-d37e330e4395.png)

 ## Conclusion, and why the heck would Reinhart use this for his next rebrand?

-The cursor has inspired people to explore and even create their own cursor, which aligns with the [Empowerment](/posts/2021/02/14/introducing-the-reinhart1010-rebranding-exploration-series.html) principle of the future brand.
-Additionally, as described earlier, the cursor has been used to improve people's lives and create technologies which could replace the cursor itself, such as touch screens and voice assistants on mobile phones.
-This also aligns with the [Regeneration](/posts/2021/02/14/introducing-the-reinhart1010-rebranding-exploration-series.html) principle, hence this concept fully satisfies with the brand requirement.
+The cursor has inspired people to explore, design, and create things, which aligns with the [Empowerment](/posts/2021/02/14/introducing-the-reinhart1010-rebranding-exploration-series.html) and [Regeneration](/posts/2021/02/14/introducing-the-reinhart1010-rebranding-exploration-series.html)principles that should make into the future brand.
+Additionally, the cursor has been used to improve people's lives and create newer technologies (e.g. touch screens, mobile phones, voice assistance) which could replace the cursor itself.

+However, the cursor is **not** the only candidate for the brand.
+In fact, there are many other interesting things which could draw the inspiration behind the new brand including [cards](https://material.io/components/cards), one of the most essential (and overused) components in user interface designs.

+There will be many exciting discoveries on what the future brand would be, so please keep an eye for updates and feedbacks on this site (epecially <https://reinhart1010.github.io/posts/category/rebrand20/>), and possibly through my [Telegram](https://t.me/reinhart1010) and [Twitter](https://twitter.com/reinhart1010) for polls.

+See you soon.